Da Nang Air Base: Capture of Da Nang Air Base (1975)

-By 26 March, Huế and all of Quảng Trị, Thừa Thiên, Quảng Nam and Quảng Ngãi Provinces had been captured by the PAVN, and Da Nang was isolated.
-General Trưởng organised his remaining forces, which numbered approximately 75,000 troops, into inner and outer defensive lines around the city, while the PAVN prepared to attack the city from four directions before its defenses could be properly established.
+By 26 March, Huế and all of Quảng Trị, Thừa Thiên, Quảng Nam and Quảng Ngãi Provinces had been captured by the PAVN and Da Nang was isolated.
+Trưởng organised his remaining forces, which numbered approximately 75,000 troops, into inner and outer defensive lines around the city, while the PAVN prepared to attack the city from four directions before its defenses could be properly established.
 Trưởng's defense plans were hampered by the presence of 1–1,500,000 refugees and ARVN stragglers who had crowded the city.
 Throughout 26 March, evacuation flights by Air America, Air Vietnam, the RVNAF and World Airways from Da Nang AB took place but could not keep up with the vast tide of refugees.
 On 27 March, the situation at Da Nang AB was becoming increasingly chaotic as panicked refugees surged to board a World Airways flight and began mobbing the other flights, with groups of refugees gathering on the taxiways and runways.
 By the evening of 27 March all evacuation flights out of the base were stopped, but propeller aircraft continued to evacuate refugees from Marble Mountain Air Facility.
 That night, General Lanh, Deputy Commander of the RVNAF, flew into the base and instructed General Khanh of RVNAF 1st Air Division to evacuate all flyable aircraft.
 130 aircraft would be evacuated while some 180, including 33 A-37s, were abandoned.

 The PAVN attack began on the morning of 28 March with an artillery barrage on the city.
 Probing attacks quickly penetrated the ARVN defenses, and the fragile ARVN discipline collapsed as soldiers began to desert their positions and seek refuge for themselves and their families.
-On the night of 28 March, General Trưởng received intelligence that an all-out PAVN assault against the city would commence the next morning; he decided to abandon Da Nang, and ordered his forces to move to beaches for evacuation by sea.
+On the night of 28 March, Trưởng received intelligence that an all-out PAVN assault against the city would commence the next morning; he decided to abandon Da Nang, and ordered his forces to move to beaches for evacuation by sea.

 On the morning of 29 March, two World Airways Boeing 727s flew from Saigon to Da Nang to attempt to pick up more refugees.
 When the first 727 landed at Da Nang AB it was mobbed as 270 people pushed into the plane; all but 3 were ARVN.
 As the aircraft attempted to take off, it was hit by a grenade which jammed the flaps.
 The main runway was blocked by trucks, and the pilot was forced to take off from a taxiway.
-A number of ARVN soldiers hung onto the undercarriage and in the wheel wells, preventing the retraction of the landing gear; 4 of them survived the flight back to Saigon.
+A number of ARVN soldiers hung onto the undercarriage and in the wheel wells, preventing the retraction of the landing gear; four of them survived the flight back to Saigon.